Skip to content

 Use advisories when a package version is confirmed malicious and one of these is true:

-• The npm/PyPI artifact was removed, yanked, or returns 404.
+• The package artifact was removed, yanked, or returns 404.

 • Diff generation fails but the package/version appears in a trusted campaign report.